Part-1

 Change: 2005-11-02 11:55:24.000000000 -0500

 Note the information you got from this command: In addition to the usual filesize (which you can get from ls -l anyway), you got the number of blocks this file occupies.
 The typical Linux block size is 512 bytes, so a file of 93,300,148 bytes would occupy (93300148/512=) 182226.85 blocks.
 Since blocks are used in full, this file uses some whole number of blocks.
 Instead of making a guess, you can just get the exact blocks.
+You also get from the output above the GID and UID of the ownership of the file and the octal representation of the permissions (6751).
+If you want to reinstate it back to the same permissions it has now, you could use chmod 6751 oracle instead of explicitly spelling out the permissions.

 The most useful part of the above output is the file access timestamp information.
 It shows you that the file was accessed on 2006-08-04 04:30:52 (as shown next to “Access:”), or August 4, 2006 at 4:30:52 AM.
 This is when someone started to use the database.
 The file was modified on 2005-11-02 11:49:47 (as shown next to Modify:).
 Finally, the timestamp next to “Change:” shows when the status of the file was changed.